ekros/nice-react-layout/README.md

 ```

 ## Motivation
 The aim of this project is to have a reduced set of components to create flexbox-based layouts abstracting the knowledge needed to understand how flexbox works.
+This library is very useful for web apps with lots of panels.

 ## Features
 - Easy to learn: Just combine layouts and panels.